-- "ADSs" refer to our American depositary shares, each of which represents ordinary shares; - "active agents" refer to real estate agents who have visited our marketplace and used one or more of its functions within a period of time: - "China" or "PRC" refers to the People's Republic of China, excluding, for the purpose of this prospectus only, Taiwan, Hong Kong, and Macau; - "closed-loop agents" refer to real estate agents who have completed closed-loop transactions in our marketplace under our monitoring and control; - "closed-loop GMV" refers to the GMV of closed-loop transactions facilitated in our marketplace during the specified period; - "closed-loop transactions" refer to property transactions of which the major steps are completed or managed by real estate agents in our marketplace; - "commission-based transactions" refer to property transactions from which we derive base commission revenue, which are currently comprised of primary property transactions facilitated in our marketplace. - "commission-based GMV" refers to the GMV of commission-based transactions facilitated in our marketplace during the specified period; - "Fangdd Network," "our variable interest entity" or "our VIE" refers to Shenzhen Fangdd Network Technology Ltd., a company incorporated in the People's Republic of China in 2011; - "GMV" refers to gross merchandise value; - "ordinary shares" prior to the completion of this offering refers to our ordinary shares, par value US\$0.0000001 per share; - "primary properties" refer to new residential properties, including new developments and ongoing projects from real estate developers. - "RMB" and "Renminbi" refers to the legal currency of China;
+- "ADSs" refer to the American depositary shares, each of which represents 25 of our Class A ordinary shares and "ADRs" refer to the American depositary receipts that evidence our ADSs; - "active agents" refer to real estate agents who have visited our marketplace and used one or more of its functions within a period of time; - "China" or "PRC" refers to the People's Republic of China, excluding, for the purpose of this prospectus only, Taiwan, Hong Kong, and Macau; - "Class A ordinary shares" refer to our Class A ordinary shares, par value US\$0.0000001 per share; - "Class B ordinary shares" refer to our Class B ordinary shares, par value US\$0.000001 per share; - "closed-loop agents" refer to real estate agents who have completed closed-loop transactions in our marketplace under our monitoring and control; - "closed-loop GMV" refers to the GMV of closed-loop transactions facilitated in our marketplace during the specified period;

-- "secondary properties" refer to previously-owned residential properties for sale. - "US\$," "U.S. dollars," "\$," and "dollars" refers to the legal currency of the United States; and - "we," "us," "our company" and "our" refer to FANGDD NETWORK GROUP LTD, or Fangdd Cayman, a Cayman Islands exempted company and its subsidiaries and, in the context of describing our operations and consolidated financial information, also include its consolidated PRC affiliated entities.
+- "closed-loop transactions" refer to property transactions of which the major steps are completed or managed by real estate agents in our marketplace; - "commission-based GMV" refers to the GMV of commission-based transactions facilitated in our marketplace during the specified period; - "commission-based transactions" refer to property transactions from which we derive base commission revenue, which are currently comprised of primary property transactions facilitated in our marketplace; - "Fangdd Network," "our variable interest entity" or "our VIE" refers to Shenzhen Fangdd Network Technology Ltd., a company incorporated in the People's Republic of China in 2011; - "GMV" refers to gross merchandise value, which is calculated as the total value of all transactions we facilitate on our marketplace, including the value of the primary property and secondary property sales transactions and the total rent of the rental property transactions; - "ordinary shares" prior to the completion of this offering refer to our ordinary shares, par value US\$0.000001 per share, and upon and after the completion of this offering refer to our Class A ordinary shares and Class B ordinary shares; - "primary properties" refer to new residential properties, including new developments and ongoing projects from real estate developers; - "RMB" and "Renminbi" refers to the legal currency of China; - "secondary properties" refer to previously-owned residential properties for sale; - "US\$," "U.S. dollars," "\$" or "dollars" refers to the legal currency of the United States; and - "we," "us," "our company" and "our" refer to Fangdd Cayman, a Cayman Islands exempted company and its subsidiaries and, in the context of describing our operations and consolidated financial information, also include its consolidated PRC affiliated entities.

-Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus were made at a rate of RMB6.9558 to US\$1.00, the noon buying rate on November 30, 2018 set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System.
+Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus were made at a rate of RMB6.8650 to US\$1.00, the noon buying rate on June 28, 2019 set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, the rates stated below, or at all.
 The PRC government imposes control over its foreign currency reserves in part through direct regulation of the conversion of Renminbi into foreign exchange and through restrictions on foreign trade.
-On December 14, 2018, the rate was RMB6.9050 to US\$1.00.
+On October 25, 2019, the exchange rate as set forth in the H.10 statistical release of the Federal Reserve Board for RMB was RMB7.0647 to US\$1.00.